mikeroyal/Unreal-Engine-Guide/README.md

 [AppCode](https://www.jetbrains.com/objc/) is constantly monitoring the quality of your code.
 It warns you of errors and smells and suggests quick-fixes to resolve them automatically.
 AppCode provides lots of code inspections for Objective-C, Swift, C/C++, and a number of code inspections for other supported languages.
 All code inspections are run on the fly.

+[JetBrains Fleet](https://www.jetbrains.com/fleet/) is a IDE(Integrated Development Environment) that uses the IntelliJ code-processing engine, with a distributed IDE architecture.
+It's available on macOS, Windows, or Linux.

 [CLion](https://www.jetbrains.com/clion/features/) is a cross-platform IDE for C and C++ developers developed by JetBrains.

 [Code::Blocks](https://www.codeblocks.org/) is a free C/C++ and Fortran IDE built to meet the most demanding needs of its users.
 It is designed to be very extensible and fully configurable.
 Built around a plugin framework, Code::Blocks can be extended with plugins.